NnajiChimuanya/cmdLn-calc/README.md

 This is a simple Calculator written in C programming language.

 To run the program:
-> COmpile the program by
+> Compile the program by
 	```gcc calc.c```
 	which generates a 'a.exe' file
 > Then, input into the terminal